 Alien World

-The action is relentless and immediately hits you with a ton of pitfalls like red-hot streams of molten lava that shoot up from pools of glowing red death.
+The action is relentless and immediately hits you with a ton of pitfalls like red-hot streams of molten lava that shoot up from glowing pools.
 It isn't long before you feel a little Blood Money creeping in as the scrolling alternates between horizontal & vertical.
-However, I liked the parts that don't automatically scroll - allowing you to move at your own leisure.
-Gravity always plays a part in affecting your movement, think Flappy Bird or SantaFly!
+I liked the parts that don't automatically scroll, allowing you to move at your own leisure.
+Gravity plays a part in affecting your movement, think Flappy Bird or SantaFly!

-Gameplay is what matters and I'm impressed with this tough shooter.
-Sure, it has a learning curve that is nothing short of immense but Blood Money fans are going to love it.
-Then again, like so many 16-bit games of the era, it's really really tough and demands a cheat.
-However, a challenging game that drags you back for that "just one more go".
+Gameplay is what matters, and I’m impressed with this challenging shooter.
+While it has an immense learning curve, Blood Money fans will enjoy it.
+Like many 16-bit games of the era, it’s incredibly tough and requires a cheat.
+However, it’s a game that keeps you coming back for that satisfying "just one more go".

 Monday, March 15, 2021